syncfusion-content/flutter-docs/Flutter/calendar/load-more.md

 * This callback will be called after the `onViewChanged` callback.
 * The widget returned from this builder will be removed from the SfCalendar when the `CalendarDataSource.notifyListeners` is called.

-You can get the complete load more sample from [here](https://github.com/SyncfusionExamples/lazily-loading-events-flutter-calendar).
+You can get the complete load more sample from this [link](https://github.com/SyncfusionExamples/lazily-loading-events-flutter-calendar).

 ## Load appointments

-Update the appointments on demand, when the loading indicator displaying in calendar by using the [handleLoadMore](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/CalendarDataSource/handleLoadMore.html) method in the `CalendarDataSource`, which allows to add the appointments to the data source, update the data source and notify the listener to update the appointment on view.
+Update the appointments on-demand, when the loading indicator is displaying in the calendar by using the [handleLoadMore](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/CalendarDataSource/handleLoadMore.html) method in the `CalendarDataSource,` which allows adding the appointments to the data source, update the data source, and notify the listener to update the appointment on view.

 {% tabs %}
 {% highlight Dart %}